 Good data hygiene reduces manual forecast massaging — and rebuilds trust.

-Reason #4: Forecasting logic doesn’t match reality
+Reason #4: Sales forecast logic doesn’t match reality

 Many teams rely on: